Nomad27/RestAssuredAPITesting/README.md

                7. Please open the windows command prompt and run the C:\Users\*\>allure serve *\RestAssuredAPITesting\allure-results (It will generate the report and you will see the test                  reports in the browser).

+ Answer File is also attached with the source code named answer.txt
  Referneces: https://docs.qameta.io/allure/